sttxb01/Testing-Lab/README.md

 ```

 - `assertEquals` is a method used to verify the stat of the object.
 The first parameter is always the expected value.
 The second value is the value from the object.
 When the values being compared are float-point values, the third value is a tolerance -- how far the values can be apart before we call them different (this deals with float-point round-off errors).
 - Compile your code, and then press command-T to run the test.
 Notice the green bar at the bottom right and the test name shown in green to the left.
 This means your test passed.
-If they are read, your test did not pass, and you should correct your code before you continue.
+If they are red, your test did not pass, and you should correct your code before you continue.

 ### TDD -- Step 2

-It may seem like we have not accomplished anything significant -- after all, our code was written in a ways that makes this test pass even without the class representing an actual average.
+It may seem like we have not accomplished anything significant -- after all, our code was written in a way that makes this test pass even without the class representing an actual average.
 But we are going to keep the `testNewAverage` test in our code *forever*.
 When we make changes to our code, this test will fail if we break the class when there is no data.
 In other words, our tests are watching to make sure we don't make any mistakes!

 We have also solved the "blank page" problem.
 Writing the skeleton of the class and a simple test has given us code to work with.
 We no longer have to fret about where to start.